sern-handler/sern-community/README.md

 ## How to Build and Run the Sern Community Bot
 1. Clone the repository
-2. Create your .env file with the bot's token, which can be acquired by asking a lead developer for it
+2. Create your .env file with the bot's token, which can be acquired from a lead developer
 3. Run `yarn install` to install all necessary packages (If you do not have yarn installed, first run `npm install --global yarn`)
 4. Run `npm run dev` or `npm run start` to build and run the bot